ARTICLE 9 - ACTING APPOINTMENTS

 For the purposes of this Article,

-“Acting Appointments” shall mean the assignment of employees to an Existing Vacancy or Temporary Vacancy.
+“Acting Appointments” shall mean the temporary assignment of employees to an Existing Vacancy, Temporary Vacancy or Permanent Vacancy.

-“Existing Vacancy” shall mean a vacancy in an existing position for reasons such as sick leave, vacation relief, workers compensation or leave of absence.
+“Existing Vacancy” shall mean a vacancy in an existing position caused by the departure of the incumbent from the position on a basis that is expected not to be permanent, including for reasons such as Acting Appointment, sick leave, vacation relief, workers compensation or leave of absence.

 “Temporary Vacancy” shall mean a newly created position of a non-permanent nature for reasons such as a special project or assignment.

-The decision as to whether an Existing or Temporary vacancy should be filled will be at the discretion of the Company.
+The decision as to whether an Existing, Temporary or Permanent vacancy should be filled will be at the discretion of the Company.